marcosrdac/easymeet/README.md

 ```
 people = {
   "person a": "7-9h30 10...11:30 mon tue ..."
-  # as you can see, pure "..." also means all day
+  # as you can see, pure "..." also means all day.
 }
 ```